Reduction along strong Dirac maps: Dirac reduction

-Note that, while the Lagrangian distribution $\imath^*L_X$ is not necessarily a smooth bundle and therefore may fail to be a Dirac structure on $S$, in the first condition of Definition \ref{genlevels} we can nevertheless define its gauge transform by $-\gamma$ and its pushforward along $\varphi$ pointwise.
+Note that, while the Lagrangian distribution $p_X^*L_X$ is not necessarily a smooth bundle and therefore may fail to be a Dirac structure on $S$, in the first condition of Definition \ref{genlevels} we can nevertheless define its gauge transform by {$-\gamma$} and its pushforward along $p_Z$ pointwise.

-\begin{remark} When $Z$ is a single point, Definition \ref{genlevels} specializes to the ordinary reduction levels of Definition \ref{levels} and we use the same notation.
-Moreover, as in Remark \ref{uvxtvk5e}, in the case where $\eta_{\vert TS\cap T\O} = 0$ for all nondegenerate leaves $\O$ we suppress $\gamma$ to write $(S,\varphi)$ for the generalized reduction level $(S,\gamma,\varphi)$ and $A_{S,\varphi}$ for the stabilizer subalgebroid $A_{S,\gamma,\varphi}$. \end{remark}
+When $Z$ is a single point, Definition \ref{genlevels} specializes to Definition \ref{levels} and we use the same notation.
+In particular, in this case we have $B_{S,\gamma}=A_{S,\gamma}$, so for consistency we will use the notation $B_{S,\gamma}$ throughout.
+Moreover, as in the previous case, when $\gamma=0$ we write $S$ for the $Z$-level $(S,0)$ and $B_{S}$ for the stabilizer subalgebroid $B_{S,0}$.